-Choose the Trusted Advisor checks to remediate
+Choose the checks and recommendations to remediate

-By default, remediation execution mode is Inactive for all Trusted Advisor checks in your configuration.
+By default, remediation execution mode is Inactive for all Trusted Advisor checks and Compute Optimizer recommendations in your configuration.
 This prevents unauthorized remediation and protects resources.
 AMS provides curated SSM automation documents for Trusted Advisor check remediation.